New recommendations on Sodium Valproate

 - For women who need to keep taking Valproate, a new programme has been created to support clinicians and women with epilepsy to regularly discuss and monitor their treatment; which includes improved pre-conception counselling and regular reviews

-We hope this programme will also make sure women taking Valproate, get balanced risk messages about how to reduce their own risks, as well as those to their baby.
+We hope this programme will also make sure women taking Valproate, get balanced risk messages about wider epilepsy risks (inlcuding those linked to SUDEP), to help them make informed choices about how to reduce their own risks, as well as those to their baby.
 This is something we reported into the public hearing and the importance of which is shown by the 2017 MBRRACE report into maternal epilepsy deaths.

 “It is important that all women with epilepsy are aware of how to reduce their risks, not just those taking Sodium Valproate; so that they can work with their clinicians to reduce risk before, during and after pregnancy.
 This is why talking about pregnancy and contraception is a key part of our SUDEP and Seizure Safety Checklist; to help support these vital discussions, which can lead to actions being taken that can help keep both mum and baby safe.”
 Sammy Ashby – Director of Policy & Development, and PPI Lead for the SUDEP & Seizure Safety Checklist & EpSMon